- 80 (40 new students entering annually)

 - Master of Global Affairs with three concentrations: International Peace Studies, Sustainable Development, or Global Affairs with options to specialize in areas such as economic development, human rights, international law, global religion, or regional or national culture or history.

+A similarly diverse, multidisciplinary faculty of scholars, practitioners, and policy experts teaches, advises, and mentors students over the course of their two years of study, field work experience, and professional development.
 A global network of University of Notre Dame alumni, scholar-practitioners, and partner organizations provides students with unparalleled opportunities to make career connections and collaborate on global solutions.

 To receive information directly from the Admissions Department, click here.